elkuku/test-vitepress/docs/the-dialog.md

 All the <> stuff is for creating a html-table stored as HTML-String in `contents`.

-At last we have to create the dialog by using IITC dialog helper.
+At last, we have to create the dialog by using IITC dialog helper.
 It's a IITC-wrapper for JQuery Dialogs.
-This is the function you'll use alot for your dialogs.
+This is the function you'll use a lot for your dialogs.

 Because we gave it an ID IITC will make sure that only one of our dialog is open at the same time.

 The table itself looks really boring.
-Lets add some CSS styling:
+Let's add some CSS styling:

 ```typescript
 let contents = "<table class='countTable'>"